AIPowerGrid/aipgcore-node/README.md

 aipgcore-node start
 ```

 Note: For your convenience, we distribute aipgd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the aipgcore branch of [aipgcoin with additional indexing](https://github.com/underdarkskies/aipgcoin/tree/0.15.0-aipgcore).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the aipgcore branch of [aipg with additional indexing](https://github.com/underdarkskies/aipg/tree/0.15.0-aipgcore).

 ## Prerequisites